 Your hospital bill & doctor charges

+If you are uninsured, you will receive one summary statement that includes the fees for hospital services.
 The fees for hospital services fall into two categories:

 - A basic daily rate which includes your room, meals, nursing care, housekeeping, telephone and television